 To consider a regular door passage, the following conditions must occur:

-a. all heads of all crew members have crossed the gate line on the correct direction, according to the design of the track, without touching any pole with the body, with the paddles or with the raft;
+a) all heads of all crew members have crossed the gate line on the correct direction, according to the design of the track, without touching any pole with the body, with the paddles or with the raft;

-b. heads of all competitors crossed the line between riverside and pole in proper direction i.e. they must pass between the pole and the riverside and in the proper predetermined direction.
+b) heads of all competitors crossed the line between riverside and pole in proper direction i.e. they must pass between the pole and the riverside and in the proper predetermined direction.

-c. heads of all competitors must pass through the gate while all off the competitors are inside of the boat
+c) heads of all competitors must pass through the gate while all off the competitors are inside of the boat

-d. in case of upstream gates team is performing continuous advancement through the gate.
+d) in case of upstream gates team is performing continuous advancement through the gate.

 In a slalom race are the following penalties assigned:

 "5" points-seconds: when the passage of the gate is correct, but one or more crew members touch one or more times the pole of the gate.
 Repeated touches of the same pole are penalized only once.

 The result is given by the time taken in seconds in the best between the two runs, adding the penalties assigned for respective runs.
 The penalty points, converted into seconds are added to the race time.